Leo Tolstoy

 A human being lives only to assist his own good and the good of his neighbors as far as his strength and his situation allows.
 In order to reach his end goal in less time, he relies on the experience of his predecessors.
 He studies.

 To study for another reason, to simply be able to retell all that others have done, means to engage in the last of sciences.
 There is as little sense in calling such a person a true scholar as calling a catalog a book.
 To be a human being means not only to know, but to also do the same for the future generations as our predecessors have done for us.
-Should I really be spending my life studying the history of the scholars only to avoid discovering anew what had already been discovered before?
+Should I really be spending my life studying the history of the scholars only to avoid discovering anew something that has already been discovered?
 The same thought is repeated twice, and there is no harm in that as long as it is expressed from a new perspective.
-If you had thought for yourself, then your discovery of that which had already been discovered will still be of use.
+If you had thought for yourself, then your discovery of that which has already been discovered will still be of use.

 — Lichtenberg